-Cryoport is a life sciences services company focused on providing critical solutions, such as temperature-controlled logistics, bioservices and end-product fulfillment to the biopharma, reproductive medicine and animal health markets.
+Cryoport is a life sciences services company focused on providing critical solutions, such as temperature-controlled logistics, biostorage services to the biopharma, reproductive medicine and animal health markets.
 Our differentiated products and services enable our clients to ship, store and deliver biologics and other life sciences commodities in a continual temperature-controlled state, including ultra-low cryogenic and other temperature ranges.